MarcinOrlowski/laravel-api-response-builder/EXCEPTION_HANDLER.md

 which will be substituted by actual exception message when used.

+## OAuth2 Exception Handler conflict ##

+Please note that some packages may also provide own exception handling helpers.
+For example if your API delegates OAuth2 related tasks to popular [lucadegasperi/oauth2-server-laravel](https://packagist.org/packages/lucadegasperi/oauth2-server-laravel) package, then you must not use its `OAuthExceptionHandlerMiddleware` if you want standard handler to kick off.
+To ensure it is not set, see `app/Kernel.php` file and remove/comment out the following line (if present):

+    'LucaDegasperi\OAuth2Server\Middleware\OAuthExceptionHandlerMiddleware',

 ## Notes ##

 The above assumes you keep your codes in `ErrorCode` class stored in `app/ErrorCode.php` and using `App\ErrorCode` namespace.